aemami1/KnowRef60k/README.md

 # Reproduce Results

-**Create_Dataset** contains code for the scraping of the corpus from the text sources (as well as a README with reproduce instructions)
+**Create_Dataset** contains code for the scraping of the corpus from the text sources (as well as a README with reproduce instructions).

 **Overlap_Analysis** contains that code used to analyze overlap and performance ramificiations between test and train corpora  (as well a README with more details).